Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

 - Results:
   - The AdminService.http and Processor.http  files are generated with sample GET, POST, and PATCH requests for testing.

-#### Step 3: Test Read Access to Customers
+#### Step 3: Test Read Access to Customers with Support User
 - Action:
   - Open test/http/ProcessorService.http file.
-  - Change the username in AdminService.http to alice.
+  - Change the username to alice.
   - Go to  Line 119 and run the GET /odata/v4/admin/Customers request (Click on Send Request).

 - Results: